bldl/emplace-spidermonkey/README.md

   Now that we have our `upsert` method hooked up and accessible in the JavaScript™ runtime, it’s time to start implementing the logic as specified in the ECMAScript® proposal.

-  **Setting Up this in the Function**
+  **Setting Up `this` in the Function:**
-  Some lines in the specification are more intutive than others.
+  Some lines in the specification are more intuitive than others.
 The first line of the specification instructs us to capture the current `this` context, which is the `MapObject` instance on which `upsert` was called.
 This is a foundational step in almost any method, as it ensures we’re working with the correct object.

   **Specification Line:**